Srihari: Early life

 Srihari was born on 15 August 1964 in Elamarru near Gudivada in Krishna district, Andhra Pradesh.
 His parents moved to Hyderabad and settled in Balanagar, when he was still a child.
 He had worked as a newspaper boy and milkman.
 He started his career as a stunt fighter.
 He was also an athlete in gymnastics.
 He was offered jobs such as sub-inspector of police and railway officer, but he rejected those offers because he was interested in pursuing an acting career.

 Srihari completed his degree in 1986.
 He was introduced into movies by Dasari Narayana Rao with a role in the movie Brahma Nayudu (1987).

 Personal life

 Srihari married South Indian actress Shanti, popularly known as Disco Shanti, in 1996.
 The couple has two sons and a daughter.
 Their daughter, Akshara, died when she was just four months old.
 The family started the Akshara Foundation in her memory, which aims to supply fluoride – free drinking water for three villages he adopted in the Ranga Reddy district.
 He donated over 50% of his earnings for the cause of this foundation.
 He also adopted four villages in Medchal.
 Their son, Meghamsh, made his debut with Rajdhooth (2019).

 Death

-While shooting for the movie R...
+While shooting for the film R...
 Rajkumar, he complained of dizziness and was rushed to Lilavati Hospital.
 On 9 October 2013, he died in Lilavati Hospital in Mumbai, aged 49, after suffering a liver illness.
 He was buried next to his daughter.